bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 ## Context

-As we record this instalment, we're paused between the first and second halves of a mini-series dedicated to building websites with the Jekyll Static Site Generator.
-In the first instalment we focused on the practicalities of building a basic customisable website with our own custom theme built on Bootstrap 5.
-We learned how we can built our site's theme using Jekyll layouts powered by HTML, SASS/CSS, and the Liquid templating engine, and how to encode our site's content and metadata using Markdown and YAML.
-In the second half we'll focus on organising our content onto meaningful taxonomies, allowing us build sites truly adapted to our publishing needs.
+As we record this instalment in late February 2026, we're paused between the first and second halves of a mini-series dedicated to building websites on GitHub Pages.
+We started with a generic look at how GitHub Pages can be customised to build static sites with just about any generator, but we focused mainly on using the default generator built into GitHub Pages, [Jekyll](https://jekyllrb.com).

+In the first part of our exploration of Jekyll and GitHub Pages we focused on the practicalities of building a basic website with our own custom layouts and style built with [Bootstrap 5](https://getbootstrap.com/docs/5.2/getting-started/introduction/).
+Specifically, we explored Jekyll's build process for converting folders of Markdown files with YAML front matter into HTML+CSS+JavaScript websites.
+Specifically we learned about the Jekyll configuration file, it's folder structure, and how to control the look of a site using Jekyll layouts, Jekyll variables, the Liquid templating engine, and the SASS CSS pre-processor.
+To capitalise on our existing knowledge we looked at how to integrate Bootstrap deeply into Jekyll allowing fine-grained customisations.
-The reason we're looking at Jekyll at all is that for various reasons, I've fallen out of love with Wordpress, and want to migrate both the website for the Let's Talk podcasts and my personal site from Wordpress to Jekyll.

-Writing the first half of the mini-series on Jekyll was the perfect preparation for my big January project this year — migrating my podcasts to my own bespoke Jekyll site.
-It's now February, so you'll be happy to know I succeeded, the new site went live in the last week of January, and you can see it for yourself at [lets-talk.ie](https://www.lets-talk.ie/).

-Had I not written the instalments [175](./pbs175) up to an including [181](./pbs181) I would never have succeeded in that project, but equally, until I'd done that project, I'd really have struggled to write the second half of the Jekyll series.
-The project let me cement what we have covered, discover a few gaps we'll need to back-fill, and get the really-world experience needed to clearly explain Jekyll's approach to organising content.
+Writing the first half of the mini-series on Jekyll was the perfect preparation for my big January project.
+Had I not written instalments [175](./pbs175) up to an including [181](./pbs181), I would never have succeeded.
+But equally, without having done that work I'd really have struggled to start writing the second half of the GitHub Page and Jekyll series.

-With all that context establish, let me share my experiences building the new Let's Talk site with you all!

 ## Building the new Let's Talk Podcasts Site